abdul1433/osticket-post-config/README.md

 2. Agent panel

-You can switch back and forth between these two panels
+You can switch back and forth between two panels

-We will start configuration process with admin panel